DrJohnWagner/PDSUtilities/README.md

 The `template` argument can be used to specify a plotly template.
 See https://plotly.com/python/templates/ and the plotly documentation.

-The `colors` argument can be an `int` in `range(0, 5)` spcifying one of five colour schemes to be used in setting the bar colours, or can be an array of colour strings to be used instead of the colour schemes.
+The `colors` argument can be an `int` in `range(-1, 5)` or a string from the list `["Vibrant", "Bright", "Muted", "Medium-Contrast", "Grayscale"]`specifying one of five colourblindness-friendly schemes to be used in setting the bar colours; or it can be a list of colour strings of the form `"#RRGGBB"`, `"rgb(255,255,255)"` or `"rgba(255,255,255,1.0)"` to be used instead of the colour schemes.
 Note that all of the colour schemes are colour blindness friendly and have significant contrast.
-This is also true of the grayscale colour scheme, which can be selected with `colors = 4`.
+This is also true of the grayscale colour scheme, which can be selected with either `colors = 4` or `colors = -1`.

 The `font`, `title_font` and `legend_font` set the fonts used for the text elements in the plots and take values similar to other `PDSUtilities` functions.
 For example, the default font is: